Find farmers markets in your region. Western Central Eastern Updated for the weekend of July 16, 2021. Western WNC Farmers Market — Asheville Daily,

 The largest all-volunteer market in North Carolina, the Mount Holly Farmers Market is dedicated to supporting small farms.
 During non-pandemic times, there is also a chef-in-residence program, in which a chef demonstrates healthy cooking techniques using in-season ingredients that can be found at the market.

 Located in a historic train depot, the Lexington Farmers Market offers a large variety of seasonal produce, plants, meat, chicken, honey, baked goods, and crafts.
-Visitors can also enjoy special activities and entertainment throughout the season.
+Visitors can also enjoy local musicians and on-site cooking demonstrations throughout the season.

 This market dates back to the pre-World War II era.
 It moved from downtown Raleigh in 1955, and settled at its current location — on 77 acres with 16 buildings — in 1991.
 The State Farmers Market hosts hundreds of vendors and serves more than 3 million visitors per year.
 There are also three on-site restaurants: The Market Grill by Carolina Crispy Fry, serving breakfast and lunch; the State Farmers Market Restaurant, serving down-home country cooking; and the North Carolina Seafood Restaurant.